Litigating at the ECOWAS Community Court of Justice

 Despite this covering a wide range of potential litigants, adherence to the standing provision is strictly applied by the ECOWAS Court.
 In Ocean King v Senegal, the ECOWAS Court found that “an applicant will lack the requisite standing to bring a claim to the Court for determination if the issue raised does not fall within those over which they have been granted the right of access.”

-Note on amicus curiae
+Note on amici curiae at the ECOWAS Court

-The ECOWAS Protocol and the Rules do not explicitly provide for amicus curiae briefs.
+The ECOWAS Protocol and the Rules do not explicitly provide for amici curiae briefs.
 However, as discussed above, in Federation of African Journalists, interveners were accepted as amici curiae.
 In that matter the Court granted an application in terms of article 89 of the Rules, allowing the NGOs to join the suit as interveners/ amici curiae.

 Accordingly, a party interested in being admitted as amicus curiae should follow the rules applicable to interveners before the ECOWAS Court per Chapter III of the Rules.
 Rule 89, in particular, notes that an application to intervene must be made within six weeks of the publication of the notice of an application initiating proceedings.
 The application must contain: